helix-editor/helix/book/src/themes.md

 | `hidden`             |
 | `crossed_out`        |

+> Note: The `underlined` modifier is deprecated and only available for backwards compatability.
+> It's behaviour is equivalent to `underline-style="line"`

 ### Underline Style

 One of the following values may be used as an `underline-style`.